A fast deep-learning approach to probing primordial black hole populations in gravitational wave events: Methods

 where $N$ samples are drawn ancestrally in a two-step process: sample from the prior, $\Lambda^{(i)}\sim p(\Lambda)$ and simulate data according to the population model, $\boldsymbol{d}^{(i)}\sim p(\boldsymbol{d}|\Lambda^{(i)})$.
 Minimizing the above Monte Carlo approximation of the loss function is equivalent to fitting the flow-based model to the samples by maximum likelihood estimation.

 In order to avoid over-fitting, we add a $L^2$ regularization term to the loss function:

-where $\sum_\text{NN}{w}$ is the sum of weights in the network and $\lambda$ is choosen to be $1 \times 10^{-4}$.
-We then take the gradient of $L$ with respect to network parameters and minimize using the Adam optimizer \cite{2014arXiv1412.6980K}.
+where $\sum_\text{NN}{w}$ is the sum of weights in the network and $\lambda$ is chosen to be $1 \times 10^{-3.5}$. { This hyperparameter was optimized jointly with the other hyperparameters using Optuna~\cite{Akiba:2019lwq}. } We then take the gradient of $L$ with respect to network parameters and minimize using the AdamW optimizer \cite{Loshchilov:2017bsp}.
 The learning rate is started from $10^{-3}$ and is reduced during training using the Plateau scheduler.

 In our work, the parameters of all networks are optimized jointly with a batch size of 128.